The Pink Panther (2006 film): Plot

-At a football match between France and China, France national coach Yves Gluant arrives wearing the priceless Pink Panther diamond ring and embraces his girlfriend, pop star Xania.
-After France wins in sudden death, Gluant is killed by a poison dart, with the Pink Panther nowhere to be found.
+At a football match between France and China, the French coach Yves Gluant arrives wearing the priceless Pink Panther diamond ring and embraces his girlfriend, pop star Xania.
+After France wins in sudden death, Gluant is killed by a poison dart, with the Pink Panther diamond nowhere to be found.

 Eager to win the Légion d'honneur, Chief Inspector Charles Dreyfus promotes clumsy policeman and village idiot Jacques Clouseau to the rank of inspector and assigns him to the case.
 While Clouseau draws the media's attention, Dreyfus assembles a secret team to crack the case and assigns Gendarme Gilbert Ponton to keep an eye on Clouseau.
 Clouseau befriends Ponton and falls in love with secretary Nicole Durant.

-Although Clouseau makes little progress in the case, due to his clumsiness, he still discovers that many people hated Gluant and even wanted to kill him.
-Bizu, a France player who blamed Gluant for "stealing away" Xania, is the prime murder suspect until he is shot in the head in the team's locker room.
-While gathering information at a casino, Clouseau meets MI6 006 agent Nigel Boswell, who foils a robbery while wearing Clouseau's trench coat; Clouseau mistakenly receives credit (as Nigel was not supposed to be around) and is nominated for the Légion d'honneur, angering Dreyfus and ruining his intentions and chances to win the order.
+Although Clouseau makes little progress in the case, due to his incompetence, he discovers that many people hated Gluant and even wanted to kill him.
+Bizu, a French player who blamed Gluant for "stealing away" Xania, is the prime murder suspect until he is shot in the head in the football team's changing room.
+While gathering information at a casino, Clouseau meets MI6 006 agent Nigel Boswell, who foils a robbery, orchestrated by the notorious Gas Mask Bandits while wearing Clouseau's trench coat; Clouseau mistakenly receives credit (as Nigel was not supposed to be present) and is nominated for the Légion d'honneur, angering Dreyfus and ruining his chance to be honoured.

-After following Xania to New York City, Ponton insists she is a suspect because Gluant cheated on her, but Clouseau believes she is innocent, though her actions cause him to believe she knows more than she is letting on.
+After following Xania to New York City, Ponton insists she is a suspect because Gluant cheated on her, but Clouseau believes she is innocent; though her actions cause him to believe she knows more than she is letting on.
 The poison that killed Gluant is found to have been derived from Chinese herbs, leading Dreyfus to conclude that the killer is a Chinese envoy named Dr. Pang, whom Gluant had several dealings with.
 Dreyfus has Clouseau's bag swapped for one full of weapons at the airport, and Clouseau is arrested (primarily due to his inability to say "hamburger" correctly, having attempted to smuggle some onto the flight back) and vilified by the press on his return to France.
-Dreyfus demotes Clouseau and plots to publicly arrest Dr. Pang at the Presidential Ball, where Xania will perform.
+Dreyfus demotes Clouseau, revealing the truth about why he promoted him in the first place, and plots to publicly arrest Dr. Pang at the Presidential Ball, where Xania will perform.